vgsir/sentiment-analysis-service/README.md

 Run the tests using the Python unittest module.
 From the root directory of the project, execute the following command:

 `python -m unittest discover -s tests`

+## Deployment Instructions
+For local deployment, README file already contains instructions for setting up the virtual environment, installing dependencies, and starting the Flask server.

+For broader deployment scenarios, such as deploying to a cloud provider, running this Flask application on Heroku is suggested.
+Due to time and resource limitations, such deployment is not initialized in this current phase of the project.